al1brn/geonodes/docs/demo_1.md

 In this example, the variables are initialized in the script.
 They are pure Python variables.
 To change them, one need to modify the script and to rerun it.

-We creating a tree, we often need to change settings to see the effect on the geometry.
+When creating a tree, we often need to change settings to see the effect on the geometry.
 This can be achieved by initializing a **geonodes** type rather that a python type.

 In the following script, we slightly modify our script by initializing `size` as a **geonodes** type.
 It is not anymore a Python `float` but `gn.Float` i.e. the output socket of a Geometry Node (in that case, the output socket of the input node 'Value'):